PedrolitoLsg/DAPYTHON-OPC-P10/README.md

 ## How to Use:

-Check the [API documentation](https://documenter.getpostman.com/view/18880001/UVRBnm9E), communication is done via json and the simplejwt token
+Check the [API documentation](https://documenter.getpostman.com/view/18880001/UVRBnm9E) to understand endpoints and their use.
+Communication is done through the use of json and the simplejwt token is used for authentication.